University Catalog 2024-2025

 An introduction on how graphical representations of data can be used to aid understanding.
 This course details the theory and practice of designing effective information or scientific visualizations.
 The techniques learned in this class have wide applications to all fields in engineering and science, where due to increasing sizes and complexity, data now demands effective presentation and analysis.
 Topics will include iso-surfacing, volume rendering, transfer functions, vector/tensor fields, topological analysis, large data visualization, and uncertainty in visualizations.

-A hands-on introduction course on Software Security.
+This is a hands-on introductory course on Software Security.
 This course covers several key topics critical to understanding software security and analyzing malicious software.
 These topics include cryptography, software security analysis techniques, program vulnerabilities, binary disassembly, fuzzing, and malicious Windows programs.
 This course will also dive into malware functionality and behavior on computers and over the network to include techniques used to evade detection.

 CMPS 6510 Computer Organization (3)